 Julia is the Lead Lactation Consultant at Terrebonne General Medical Center.
 She graduated from Louisiana State University and has been a Registered Nurse for 10 years.
 Her nursing career began in 2004 at Terrebonne General Medical Center (TGMC) as a NICU, Nursery, and Post-Partum nurse.
 Her passion for breastfeeding started with nursing her own children.
 Soon she realized that she had a real “knack” for helping other nursing mothers and families.
 In 2008, Julia decided to follow that passion and transferred into the role of Lactation Consultant.
 She been an IBCLC for 5 years.
 Within those 5 years, she has lead TGMC into achieving Gift Designation in 2010 and ultimately Baby-Friendly Designation in August of 2014 (only the 2nd Baby-Friendly Designated Hospital in the state of Louisiana).
 During TGMC’s journey to Baby-Friendly, Julia served as the leader of their multidisciplinary Baby-Friendly Task Force.
 As team leader, she was responsible for coordinating and organizing weekly meetings; planning/organizing implementation strategies; composing and conducting education for staff, physicians, and the community; and communicating goals and progress to administrative, state, and national leaders;.
 The team’s success with Baby-Friendly has awarded TGMC with statewide and national recognitions such as The Gift Above and Beyond Award and a featured story in the most recent CDC breastfeeding report card.
 Julia is committed to continue improvement efforts beyond her hospital.
 In witnessing breastfeeding rates at TGMC and in her community go from 40% to 70% within 2 years of beginning our Baby-Friendly efforts, she has gained great insight about effective change and improvement processes.
 Julia is excited to service the Louisiana Breastfeeding Coalition and facilitate breastfeeding improvement and awareness throughout the state.

 Finding her niche in Women’s Services as a nurse right out of nursing school in 2002, Lauren has worked in Labor & Delivery, Nursery and postpartum, transitioning to working in public health with the WIC and Immunization program in 2005.
 It was as a CPA/Breastfeeding Coordinator for WIC that she was inspired to breastfeed her own children and help other new moms to breastfeed also.
 In 2011, she certified as an IBCLC and became an officer for the Acadiana Breastfeeding Coalition.
-After 7 years in public health, in July of 2012, she was hired as the first ever lactation consultant at Opelousas General Health System to lead the hospital’s participation in the Best Fed Beginnings Collaborative, working toward achieving Baby-Friendly designation.
-2 years later, she continues to be actively involved with the Acadiana Breastfeeding Coalition, acting as the LBC liaison, as well as staying busy at work building up the lactation program, awaiting the official site visit from Baby-Friendly in November, and being able to experience Baby-Friendly’s 10 steps herself with the birth of her 3rd child in December 2014.
+After 7 years in public health, in July of 2012, she was hired as the first ever lactation consultant at Opelousas General Health System to lead the hospital’s participation in the Best Fed Beginnings Collaborative, achieving Baby-Friendly designation in 2015.
+Lauren continues to be actively involved with the Acadiana Breastfeeding Coalition as Chair of the Board as well as the LBC liaison, all while continuing work at OGHS, building up a new home visiting private practice, Drops of Hope Lactation & Wellness Consulting, and being a busy mom of three very active kids!

 Marty is the MCH Regional Coordinator in Region 9 for the Louisiana Department of Health – Bureau of Family Health.
 Marty is the mother to 4 breastfed children and is passionate about improving maternal and child health outcomes in Louisiana.